We seriously cannot imagine anything better than an Iceland honeymoon. Way to go! You have hit the nail on the head with this one.

 Another reason to choose this one is the sheer luxury of it.
 Guests have unlimited access to the Retreat Spa, the Retreat Lagoon, the Blue Lagoon, and the Blue Lagoon Ritual.
 There are also great hiking opportunities all around.

-This stop is in a great area and actually on our list of Best Luxury Hotels To Stay In Iceland.
+This stop is in a great area and is actually on our list of Best Luxury Hotels To Stay In Iceland.
 In this post, we offer suggestions for where to stay around the Ring Road!

 Helllloooo Northern Lights, hello Hotel Rangá.
 If you are going on your honeymoon in Iceland because you need to check the Northern Lights off your bucket list, give this luxury hotel a try.
 We are telling you, this place is stellar.